 Heet Cave (Also known as Hith, Heeth, or Hit) a beautiful hidden gem, and one of the famous places in Riyadh is located outside of Riyadh.
 Inside a 100-meter deep cave, there is a fascinating spring of water.
 Climbing down the cave gives an exciting hiking adventure with a reward of emerald crystal clear water of an underground lake.
 It is the perfect place for cave divers.

 Read on for our How to work in Riyadh

 5. The Street of Diriyah

 A small town in Saudi Arabia is known for its traditional mud-brick architecture.
-“Diriyah” one of the oldest place in Riyadh, located on the north-western outskirts of Riyadh.
-AdDiriyah has revitalized Al Bujairi, divided into two parts; “Wadi Hanifa homes” the ruins of the old city of Diriyah lay on either side of the narrow valley and continues southwards through Riyadh.
+“Diriyah” one of the oldest places in Riyadh, located on the north-western outskirts of Riyadh.
+AdDiriyah has revitalized Al Bujairi, divided into two parts; “Wadi Hanifa homes” the ruins of the old city of Diriyah lay on either side of the narrow valley, and continues southwards through Riyadh.